dentarg/auth0-blog/_posts/2017-10-05-developing-web-apps-and-restful-apis-with-keystonejs.markdown

 - The `list` function checks the document for all the resources for an API endpoint.
 - The `create` function creates a new resource for an API endpoint.
+- The `get` function checks the document store for a single resource for an API endpoint.
 - The `update` function checks if a resource exists and allows the resource to be updated for an API endpoint.
 - The `remove` function checks if a resource exists and deletes it for an API endpoint.